What’s the state of SAS? Will the 24G standard help SAS drives thrive in an increasingly NVMe-oriented data center landscape?

 NVMe For HDD

 However, NVMe for HDD faces some real challenges.
 Even the most state-of-the-art HDDs aren’t fast enough to take advantage of the high-speed transfer PCIe allows.
-And this is unlikely to change soon, as disks usually spin on at the standard 7200 rpm.
+And this is unlikely to change soon, as disks usually spin at the standard 7200 rpm.

 So, while NVMe for HDD is a powerful concept—think of the massive parallelism NVMe could bring to high capacity, multi-actuator HDDs—it has a number of technical and implementation challenges ahead of it.